r-lib/gargle/tests/testthat/_snaps/utils-ui.md

 # gargle_verbosity() validates the value it finds

-    Option "gargle_verbosity" must be one of: 'debug', 'info', 'silent'
+    Option "gargle_verbosity" must be one of: 'debug', 'info', and 'silent'

 # gargle_verbosity() accomodates people using the old option